 - Babylon 5:

 - The pilot episode The Gathering involves a plot to assassinate the Vorlon ambassador Kosh that nearly succeeds.
 While Kosh is being treated, the Vorlon empire sends a fleet of ships which are prepared to destroy the entire station and start a war if the accused commander Sinclair isn't handed over to them.

 - In the prequel In The Beginning, the disastrous first contact event that results in a Human attack on a Minbari fleet which kills their leader Dukhat is taken as an assault on the entire Minbari race, and they embark on a genocidal holy war of revenge.

-- In CSI NY "Heroes", Mac says it right out.
+- In CSI: NY "Heroes," Mac says it right out.
 "You attack one, you attack us all."
-He initially meant the Marines, as his case was a dead Marine, but it took on a double meaning when their former colleague Aiden was found as the episode's second victim.
+He initially meant the Marines as his case was that of a dead Marine, but it took on a double meaning when their former colleague Aiden was found as the episode's second victim.

 - Firefly: This is the attitude the crew generally has toward each other.
 When Jayne tries to hand over Simon and River to the Alliance for monetary reward, Mal comes within a hairsbreadth of killing him for it (only Jayne expressing some genuine regret over his actions stops Mal).
 Later, the entire crew (including the noncombatants) take up arms in order to rescue Mal from Niska.

 Jayne: What are you takin' it so personal for?
 It ain't like I ratted you out to the Feds.

 Mal: Oh, but you did, Jayne.
 You turn on ANY of my crew, you turn on ME.
 But since that's a concept you can't seem to wrap your head around, then you got no place here.
 You did it to me, Jayne, and that's a fact.